William Murray, 1st Earl of Mansfield: Family life

-Murray married Elizabeth Finch.
-They had no children and took care of their niece, Lady Elizabeth Murray (born 1760), after her mother died.
-When Mansfield's nephew Captain Sir John Lindsay returned to Britain in 1765 following the Seven Years' War and his assignment in the West Indies, he brought his natural daughter whom he called Elizabeth.
-Of half African descent, she had been born into slavery in 1761, the daughter of Maria Bell, an enslaved woman.
-Lindsay asked Murray to take on her care and education, and Elizabeth was baptized Dido Elizabeth Belle in 1766 in London.
+They had no children of their own, but took care of their great niece, Lady Elizabeth Murray (born 1760), the daughter of Mansfield's nephew and heir, David Murray, 7th Viscount Stormont, after her mother died.
+When Mansfield's other nephew, Sir John Lindsay, returned to Britain in 1765 following the Seven Years' War and his assignment in the West Indies, he brought his illegitimate daughter, Dido, whose mother, Maria Bell, was an enslaved woman of African descent.
+Dido was born into slavery in 1761.
+Dido Elizabeth Belle was baptized November 1766 in London, 8 months after Lady Elizabeth's arrival.
+It has been hypothesized that Mansfield took Dido in to provide grieving Lady Elizabeth with a companion who would later be her personal attendant.